Aastedet/ECG_DDA-1/readme.md

 # Off to Python and Google Colab!

 Now, we have no further use of the tabular data file, since all the information needed to run the model is contained in the filename and path of the ECG data itself at this point (neuropathy label in the folder name, ECG ID in the file name).

+The rest of the data processing is carried out in [Python on Google Colab](https://colab.research.google.com/), and involves reading the ECG data's waveform signals, extracting the two ECG leads and splitting them into hundreds of 10 second snippets saved as separate image files, which are then loaded into fastai DataLoader objects to train a ResNet model.

 **See you on the other side!**